 The gospel as we have it ends at 16,8, as we have seen.
 The women we are told run away from the tomb "for they were afraid".
 Needless to say, the strange ending has caused much controversy with speculation about lost pages.
 What we have though is the open-ended ending which we have now read as part of chapter 15 and which brings to a close our reading of the Gospel.

-The strange ending has also led to later additional endings, attempting to give the Gospel a more satisfactory conclusion.
-Most Bibles will include a shorter ending with no verse number.
+The strange ending has inevitably led to later additional endings being composed in an attempt to give the Gospel a more satisfactory conclusion.
+Most Bibles include a shorter ending which does not have a verse number.

-Yet our aim of reading the Gospel has ended with the women running away in 16,8.
+Yet our reading of the Gospel of Mark ends with the women running away in 16,8.
 That is the Gospel story as we have it.
 Strange, enigmatic, confusing maybe, but that is the life of faith, following Jesus on the way (10,52).